 The Company follows ASC Topic 815 that establishes accounting and reporting standards for financial derivatives, including certain financial derivatives embedded in other contracts, and hedging activities.
 It requires the recognition of all financial derivatives as assets or liabilities in the Company's consolidated balance sheet and measurement of those financial derivatives at fair value.
 The accounting treatment of changes in fair value is dependent upon whether or not a financial derivative is designated as a hedge and, if so, the type of hedge.
 Fair value is determined using third-party models with observable market data.
 For derivatives designated as cash flow hedges, changes in fair value are recognized in other comprehensive income and are reclassified to earnings when the hedged transaction is reflected in earnings.
 For derivatives designated as fair value hedges, changes in the fair value of the derivatives are reflected in current earnings, together with changes in the fair value of the related hedged item if there is a highly effective correlation between changes in the fair value of the interest rate swaps and changes in the fair value of the underlying asset or liability that is intended to be hedged.
-If there is not a highly effective correlation between changes in the fair value of the underlying asset or liability that is intended to be hedged, then only the changes in the fair value of the interest rate swap and changes in the fair value of the interest rate swap are reflected in the Company's consolidated financial statements.
+If there is not a highly effective correlation between changes in the fair value of the interest rate swap and changes in the fair value of the underlying asset or liability that is intended to be hedged, then only the changes in the fair value of the interest rate swaps are reflected in the Company's consolidated financial statements.

 In May 2014, the Bancorp entered into five interest rate swap contracts in the notional amount of \$119.1 million for a period of ten years.
 The objective of these interest rate swap contracts, which were designated as hedging instruments in cash flow hedges, was to hedge the quarterly interest payments on the Bancorp's \$119.1 million of Junior Subordinated Debentures that had been issued to five trusts, throughout the ten-year period beginning in June 2014 and ending in June 2024, from the risk of variability of these payments resulting from changes in the three-month LIBOR interest rate.
-The Bancorp pays a weighted average fixed interest rate of 2.61% and receives a variable interest rate of the three-month LIBOR at a weighted average rate of 0.98%.
-As of December 31, 2016, the notional amount of cash flow interest rate swaps was \$119.1 million and their unrealized loss of \$2.2 million, net of taxes, was included in other comprehensive income compared to unrealized loss of \$3.0 million at December 31, 2015.
-For the year ended December 31, 2016, the periodic net settlement of interest rate swaps included in interest expense was \$2.3 million compared to \$2.8 million in 2015.
-As of December 31, 2016, and 2015, the ineffective portion of these interest rates swaps was not significant.
+The Bancorp pays a weighted average fixed interest rate of 2.61% and receives a variable interest rate of the three-month LIBOR at a weighted average rate of 1.6%.
+As of December 31, 2017, the notional amount of cash flow interest rate swaps was \$119.1 million and their unrealized loss of \$1.5 million, net of taxes, was included in other comprehensive income compared to unrealized loss of \$2.2 million at December 31, 2016.
+For the year ended December 31, 2017, the periodic net settlement of interest rate swaps included in interest expense was \$1.7 million compared to \$2.3 million in 2016.
+As of December 31, 2017, and 2016, the ineffective portion of these interest rates swaps was not significant.